Millennial pink was the runaway success of 2017 — from the catwalks to the high street, Instagram feeds were saturated with the pastel shade.

-Rose gold, watermelon pink, and dusty blush are surely its forebearers, and yet millennial pink seems to have sprung up out of nowhere, and it’s all very ‘now.’
+Rose gold, watermelon pink, and dusty blush were surely its forebears, and yet millennial pink seemed to have sprung up out of nowhere.

 Have #fun in the #sun with these #funky #mobilephonecases from our amazing licensing partner Ecell ☀️☀️☀️ #summer #accessorize #accessories #fashion #fashionblogger #sunglasses #seaside #holiday #holidayfashion #style #trendy #cool #funky #design #phonecases #funinthesun #pink #millennialpink #picoftheday #instapic #instafashion #love #repost

-Yet, we shouldn’t be surprised by the popularity of this seemingly demure shade.
+We shouldn’t be surprised by the popularity of this unassuming shade, though.

-Accused by many of being apathetic, delicate flowers, and a generation of snowflakes, millennials have actually been showing up, and showing their elders up, for a long time now.
+Accused by many of being ‘apathetic’, ‘delicate flowers’, and a generation of ‘snowflakes’, millennials have actually been showing up (and often showing their elders up!), for a long time now.

 From tackling gender inequality to protesting political orders, young people have been at the front of demanding change and accepting new possibilities for identity and governance.